 The on-site restaurant offers local and international meals, and you can enjoy either a continental or vegetarian breakfast choice every morning.
 After that, head out and enjoy the on-site activities – there’s plenty to choose from!

 Rent a bike, head out cycling, grab your walking shoes, explore on foot, or hire a car and explore.
 There is also a private beach area on the grounds for total rest and relaxation.

 If you’re traveling with your furry friend in tow, the Hotel Emporium is a good option, as pets are totally welcome here!
 Aside from animals, this hotel has plenty to keep everyone occupied and relaxed, with an on-site wellness center and very comfortable surroundings.

 The on-site restaurant is a magnificent spot for your evening meal, with international and traditional choices aplenty.
 You can also enjoy a cocktail or a coffee in the lounge bar at whatever time you want, or perhaps head off for a massage in the wellness center.

 The Una River is just 15 minutes away by car, and you can easily visit Plitvice Lakes National Park too.
 You can enjoy rafting, walking, biking, and a wide range of other outdoor activities at the Una River site.
 There is a local bus station just a stone’s throw away, making exploration easier.

 If you’re looking for a high-quality budget hotel, then Hotel Paviljon is a fantastic option.
 This three-star hotel is situated in the center of town, and you can check out the beautiful Una River from your window.
 All rooms feature air condoning and WiFi as standard, and you can park your car for free during your stay too.

-Overall, Hotel Paviljon is a great base for exploring everything that Bihać offers and at a good price.
+Overall, Hotel Paviljon is a perfect base for exploring everything that Bihać offers at a reasonable price.
 The room is large, and the home away from home feel is ideal for couples or small families.